chrisandrew-dev/lodash-clone/README.md

 # Lodash Clone

 ## Description
-Replicates functionality of a handful of utilities from the popular JS library, Lodash.
+Short Javscript project replicating various utilities from the popular Lodash JS library.
 This project was completed as part of the Web Development Career Path at [Codecademy.com](https://www.codecademy.com/catalog).
 It is by no means intended to be a comprehensive clone.
 Students can access setup instructions, testing files and the original brief directly at Codecademy.com.

 ## Getting started
  * Download the files; and